aaikedw/fada-import-specs/FADA-import-specs.md

 Since May 2014, we focus on the FADA database again through the BRAIN AquaRES (Aquatic Register Exchange and Services) project.
 We aim to improve the FADA database, by both streamlining the database import procedures and setting up data exchange with the World Register of Marine Species (WoRMS) and the Register of Antarctic Marine Species (RAMS).
 In order to implement this project we are looking to build a web application “FADA import tool” for importing data into the FADA database.
 ### Database status
 Currently (18/11/2014), taxonomic checklists for 16 organism groups are published on-line.
 In total these checklists contain around 47.000 names and thus represent almost 1/3 of the freshwater animal species, which is estimated at roughly 150.000 species.
+### Organisation in groups
 The organisation by organism group, corresponds to the initial organisation as was adopted for the paper publication.
 In fact, these groups represent an “operational unit” for which a taxonomic editor was found to produce an (informed) estimate of the number of known species.
-These organism groups may represent  different taxonomic levels, e.g. classes, orders or families.
+These organism groups may represent  different taxonomic levels, e.g. classes, orders or families.<br/>
 For database purposes and/or because no taxonomic editor is found to provide a checklist, we may subdivide the task and create a new (sub)group.
 While taxonomically this represents the creation of a real subgroup, we do not aim to introduce any hierarchical structure at the level of the groups themselves, as these remain “operational units” in the first place.
 In terms of size the checklist for the different groups vary from not even 100 species names to around 16.000 names for Vertebrates-Fish.
 Unless, at some stage we will extend the scope at the database to non-animal freshwater groups, the total number of (accepted) species is unlikely surpass 200.000 and 16.000 for individual groups.
 ## Technical background